-Medical Interpreting Services for Doctor’s Offices and Hospitals
+Medical Interpreting for Doctor’s Offices and Hospitals

 Professional medical translation services play an important role in helping hospitals and doctors’ offices comply with the Affordable Care Act, and, thus, help to shield doctors and medical clinics from liability that arises when the doctor’s office fails to provide a medical interpreter for a LEP patient, or uses an unqualified interpreter.
 Section 1557 of the Affordable Care Act (ACA) specifically prohibits discrimination in certain health programs on the basis of race, color, national origin, age, disability, or gender, along with discrimination based on pregnancy, gender identity.